Abhishek Desai, MD

 I was previously an avid cyclist and rock climber: throughout college and medical school, I would routinely log 50-150 miles a week on my single-speed road bike, and over the course of almost 7 years my friends and I worked our way up to sending V6 boulders and 5.11b free climbs.
 I’m also a black belt in Tae Kwon Do, and fought competitively for 8 years.

-After sustaining multiple injuries (the most severe of which required surgery to repair a fracture in my hand), I've decided to instead focus on mobility- and longevity-focused exercise.
+After sustaining multiple injuries (the most severe of which required surgery to repair a fracture in my hand), I now mostly engage in mobility- and longevity-focused exercise.

 Visit my now page for more.